EdwinVW/iot-edge-demos/README.md

 6. The dashboard starts receiving messages from the SignalR hub.
 7. With every incoming event, the dashboard updates the map and the graphs.

-## Getting started
+## Running the solution
-If you want to run this solution yourself, execute the steps in the getting started guide described below.
+If you want to run this solution yourself, execute the steps described below.

-**Please take into consideration that this getting started guide is a work in progress and a rough brain-dump of the steps I took to get the solution up & running.
-If you find anything that does not work as described (or is not clear), please create an issue or change it yourself and do a pull request (sharing is caring ;) ).**

-#### 1. Satisfy the prerequisites
+### 1. Satisfy the prerequisites
 1. Fork and clone this Git repository.
 2. Create an **Container Registry** in Azure.
 	- Make sure you enable *Admin user-access* to the registry.